scoulomb/home-assistant/README.md

 - VPN config file to understand optionally (DO NOT DO: do not try to use ddns here, commit ccl upnp STOP ;) Stop)
 - Somfy vendor follow-up [optional](#projects)
 - link vs code (move some ccl to here)

+Note we have ONLY readme here + xref vs code (and paper note complement on todo or details)

 ### Very optional